-1. The Daniel Morgan Independent Panel is registered with the Information Commissioner’s Office as a Data Controller in respect of all personal data held by the Panel.
+2. The Daniel Morgan Independent Panel (“Panel”) is registered with the Information Commissioner’s Office as a controller in respect of all personal data held by the Panel.
 The Panel’s powers to act derive solely from its terms of reference as set out by the Secretary of State.
-As such, the Panel processes such data in accordance with the Data Protection Act 2018, and the European Union’s General Data Protection Regulation (GDPR).

 Information you provide voluntarily